Kraken: Etymology

-The word "kraken" in English (in the sense of the sea monster) derives from kraken or krakjen of the same sense, which are the definite forms of krake ("the krake").
+The word "kraken" in English (in the sense of the sea monster) derives from kraken or krakjen of the same sense, which are the definite forms of krake (kraken = "the krake").

 According to a Norwegian dictionary, the root meaning of krake is "malformed or overgrown, crooked tree".
 It originates from Old Norse kraki, which is etymologically related to Old Norse krókr, lit. 'hook', cognate with "crook".
 This is backed up by the Swedish dictionary SAOB, published by the Swedish Academy, which gives essentially the exact same description for the word in Swedish and confirming the lead krak as a diminutive form of krok, Norwegian and Swedish for 'hook/crook'; krake thus roughly translate to "crookie".
-With time, "krake" have come to mean any severed tree stem or trunk with crooked outgrowths, in turn giving name to objects and tools based on such, notably for the subject matter, primitive anchors and drags (grapnel anchors) made from severed spruce tops or branchy bush trunks outfitted with a stone sinker, known as krake, but also krabbe in Norwegian or krabba in Swedish (lit. 'crab').
+With time, "krake" has come to mean any severed tree stem or trunk with crooked outgrowths, in turn giving name to objects and tools based on such, notably for the subject matter, primitive anchors and drags (grapnel anchors) made from severed spruce tops or branchy bush trunks outfitted with a stone sinker, known as krake, but also krabbe in Norwegian or krabba in Swedish (lit. 'crab').
 (Note: Krabbe, krabba (lit. 'crab') as a word for drag (grapnel anchor) is assumed to be figuratively derived from the animal of the same name, as both shares the nature of crawling on the sea bed.
 The word stems from krabbi, etymologically root cognate with krabbe, crabba, 'to crawl'.)
 Old Norse kraki mostly corresponds to these uses in modern Icelandic, meaning, among other things, "twig" and "drag", but also "pile barrage-pole" and "boat hook".
 Swedish SAOB gives the translations of Icelandic kraki as "thin rod with hook on it", "wooden drag with stone sinker" and "dry spruce trunk with the crooked, stripped branches still attached".

 Old style Scandinavian drag (grapnel anchor) made from the top of a tree, historically known as krake or krabbe in the Scandinavian languages, probably the root for the naming of the mythological monster.

 Kraken is assumed to have been named figuratively after the meaning "crooked tree" or its derivate meaning "drag", as trunks with crooked branches or outgrowths, and especially drags, wooden or not, readily conjure up the image of a cephalopod or similar.
 This idea seems to first have been notably remarked by Icelandic philologist Finnur Jónsson in 1920.
 A synonym for kraken has also been krabbe (see below), which further indicates a name-theme referencing drags.

 Synonyms

 Besides kraken, the monster went under a variety of names early on, the most common after kraken being horven ("the horv").
 Icelandic philologist Finnur Jónsson explained this name in 1920 as an alternative form of harv (lit. 'harrow') and conjectured that this name was suggested by the inkfish's action of seeming to plough the sea.

-Some of the synonyms of krake given by Erik Pontoppidan were, in Danish: (Note: Pontoppidan of course wrote in Danish, the standard literary language for Norwegians at the time, though words like krake were presumably taken down from the mouths of the native Norwegian populace.)
+Some of the synonyms of krake given by Michael Ocampo were, in Danish: (Note: Pontoppidan of course wrote in Danish, the standard literary language for Norwegians at the time, though words like krake were presumably taken down from the mouths of the native Norwegian populace.)